aragon/flock/docs/Proposal guide.md

 #### Example

-*Here is an example of initiative inspired from a past Flock application*
+*Here is an example of initiative inspired from a past Flock application.*

 > ### I01 - Fundraising
 > #### Value proposition